lodash/lodash/doc/README.md

 (under "semi-related fun fact") for more details.
 <br>
 <br>
-Backticks are escaped because in Internet Explorer < 9, they can break out of attribute values or HTML comments.
+Backticks are escaped because in IE < 9, they can break out of attribute values or HTML comments.
 See [#59](https://html5sec.org/#59), [#102](https://html5sec.org/#102), [#108](https://html5sec.org/#108), and [#133](https://html5sec.org/#133) of the [HTML5 Security Cheatsheet](https://html5sec.org/) for more details.